starkole/dbdesign/README.md

 ## Definitions
 **Problem space** - specific set of objects and interactions that limits the design of the database system.

-**Data model** - conceptualy describes the problem space (entities, their attrubutes, relationships, constraints).
+**Data model** - conceptually describes the problem space (entities, their attributes, relationships, constraints).

 **Schema** - data model described in terms of DBMS.